elben/neblen/resources/notes/Data-Types-And-Kinds.md

           | KUnknown Int
 ```

-## Data types in Neblen

-In Neblen, we represent data type declarations like this:
+Data type declarations are represented with `DeclareType`, which contains a list of type constructors, or `DeclareCtor`s:

 ```haskell
 -- | Data type declaration.